News / Ball Python Not Eating? 12 Reasons and What to Do

 9. Prey Presentation

+How you offer the food matters.
 Warm the prey item in hot water for 10-15 minutes.
 Dry it off.
 Dim the lights or wait until evening.
 Use long tongs and gently move the prey near the snake's hide entrance, mimicking natural movement.
-Let the snake come to the food.
-If it does not strike in 15-20 minutes, remove the prey and try again in a few days.

 10. Enclosure Location

 An enclosure in a high-traffic area, next to a TV, or in direct sunlight creates chronic low-level stress.
-Ball pythons are sensitive to vibrations, sudden movement, and light fluctuations.
-A snake in a noisy room will have a harder time settling in and eating.
+Move the enclosure to a quieter area of the house.

 11. Illness